Keywords

 • This shows the importance of diagnosing and treating syphilis in pregnant women.

-• Targeted education for at-risk groups, such as drivers, shopkeepers, students, and people with multiple partners.
+• Targeted education and awareness for at-risk groups, such as drivers, shopkeepers, students, and people with multiple partners.

 • Integrate syphilis testing into antenatal care to identify and treat infected pregnant women.